-- Parents of a child with permanently reduced vision in one eye should carefully consider the risks of contact sports and injury to the good eye before allowing the child to participate.
+- Parents of children with permanently reduced vision in one eye should carefully consider the risks of contact sports and injury to the good eye before allowing them to participate.
 Participation in boxing, however, should not be allowed because there is no means of providing adequate protection for the good eye.

 A helmet with polycarbonate face shield should be used while batting.

 Use sports goggles with polycarbonate lenses and side shields which pass the ASTM or Canadian Standards Association (CSA) racket-sport standard.
 Spectacle correction may be incorporated into the goggles.

 Boxing poses an extremely high risk of serious, even blinding, injury.
 No adequate eye protection is available although thumbless gloves may reduce the number of eye injuries.